DoctorErgot/Flow/README.md

 # Flow

 Flow plug-in for Unreal Engine provides a graph editor tailored for scripting flow of events in virtual worlds.
 It's based on a decade of experience with designing and implementing narrative in video games.
 All we need here is simplicity.
-* Licensed under MIT license.
-You are free to use it for commercial projects, modify it however you see fit, and distribute it further.

 ![Flow101](https://user-images.githubusercontent.com/5065057/103543817-6d924080-4e9f-11eb-87d9-15ab092c3875.png)